sensu/sensu-docs/content/sensu-go/5.2/installation/auth.md

 ## LDAP troubleshooting

-In order to troubleshoot any issue with LDAP authentication, the first step should always be to [increase log verbosity][19] of sensu-backend.
+In order to troubleshoot any issue with LDAP authentication, the first step should always be to [increase log verbosity][19] of sensu-backend to the debug log level.
 Most authentication and authorization errors are only displayed on the debug log level, in order to avoid flooding the log files.

-_NOTE: If you can't locate any log entry around LDAP authentication, make sure the LDAP provider was successfully installed using [sensuctl][20]_
+_NOTE: If you can't locate any log entries referencing LDAP authentication, make sure the LDAP provider was successfully installed using [sensuctl][20]_

-### Authentication problems
+### Authentication errors

 Here are some common error messages and possible solutions: